srishti1709/srishti1709/README.md

 ### <img src="https://img.icons8.com/emoji/48/000000/woman-technologyst.png"/> More about me:

 I am an **Electrical Engineering**:mortar_board: by Degree .
-I am into Problem Solving and a Robotics Enthusiast.
-I also have my hands on technologies like <b>Python</b>, <b>MatLab</b> and <b>Machine Learning</b>.
-Industry professional with 3+ Years experience, worked as a **Production Planner in GE Power Manufacturing** unit with a proven track record of managing skills.Feel free to reach out to me on LinkedIn (super active there)!
+I am into Problem Solving and also a Robotics Enthusiast.
+I also have my hands on technologies like <b>Python</b>, <b>MatLab</b> and <b>Machine Learning</b> and <b>Deep Learning<b/>.Industry professional with 3+ Years experience, worked as a **Production Planner in GE Power Manufacturing** unit with a proven track record of managing skills.
+I like challenging roles and responsibilities with innovative bent of approach and technology.Feel free to reach out to me on LinkedIn (super active there)!

 ### :1st_place_medal: Some of my acheivements: